Cananito/Cananito.github.io/_generator/content/books.md

 I began strength training after discovering the [StrongLifts 5×5](https://stronglifts.com/5x5/) program.
 A while after, I saw the Starting Strength book in a co-worker's desk and heard it mentioned in a couple of YouTube videos, so I figured this was the go-to resource for strength training and decided to get it.

 What I probably enjoyed the most was the validation of choosing to invest in barbell based exercises.
 The other thing I really liked was how much human anatomy and physics are used throughout the book.
-I definetly grew my knowledge abou human anatomy a good amount.
+I definetly grew my knowledge about human anatomy a good amount.

-With all that said, the logic on why a low bar squat is undoubtedly  better than a high bar squat (the more common one) seemed to forced too me.
-After investigating elsewhere for a few weeks, I convinced myself that the low bar squat is not evidently better as the book says.
+With all that said, the logic on why a low bar squat is undoubtedly  better than a high bar squat (the more common one) seemed too forced to me.
+After investigating elsewhere for a few weeks, I convinced myself that the low bar squat is not evidently better, as the book says.
 I also found that the author is a bit controversial (and not just with his weightlifting opinions) and has this cult of personality going on.
 Because of this I had to make sure I took the rest of the book with a grain of salt.

 Two editing errors I found: